 - 3 boards – ours are approximately 30 inches each

 - 6- conduit fittings- used 2 to hold each shelf in place

-Literally this project was so easy.
+Literally, this project was so easy.
 All the pieces were simply screwed together.
 After finding appropriate wall studs, we used screws to attach each flange directly to the wall.
+Part of me wishes we hadn’t used silver screws because they don’t quite match, so I might swap them for some Bronze Machine Screws at some point to really play into the industrial aesthetic.
+For now it works though!
 Then the wood was put in place.
-We decided to add the conduit fittings on the under side of each shelf to provide additional stability so the shelves wouldn’t move.
+We decided to add the conduit fittings on the underside of each shelf to provide additional stability so the shelves wouldn’t move.

 Don’t forget to check back next week for the final reveal of our teenage son’s room for the One Room Challenge.
 I am so excited to finally reveal this space!